-The ultrasound study of the eye can be performed in a hospital, an outpatient center, or in an ophthalmologist’s office.
 There are two parts to an eye and orbit ultrasound.
-The A-scan ultrasound is used to take measurements of the eye.
-The B-scan allows the doctor to see clearly into the back of the eye.
+The A-scan ultrasound takes measurements of your eye.
+The B-scan allows the doctor to see the structures in the back of your eye.

-The A-scan is used to measure the eye.
-This is useful in determining the correct lens implant for cataract surgery.
+The A-scan measures the eye.
+This helps determine the correct lens implant for cataract surgery.

-While sitting upright in a chair, you will place your chin on a chin rest and look straight ahead.
-A probe that has been oiled will be placed against the front of your eye as it is scanned.
+While sitting upright in a chair, you’ll place your chin on a chin rest and look straight ahead.
+An oiled probe will be placed against the front portion of your eye as it’s scanned.

-An A-scan can also be performed while you are lying down.
-In that case, a fluid-filled cup (waterbath) is placed against the surface of your eye as it is scanned.
+An A-scan can also be performed while you’re lying down.
+In that case, a fluid-filled cup, or water bath, is placed against the surface of your eye as it’s scanned.

-The B-scan helps the doctor see the space behind the eye that can’t be seen otherwise.
-Cataracts and some other conditions make it difficult to see the back of the eye.
-The B-scan also aids in the diagnosis of tumors, retinal detachment, and other conditions.
+The B-scan helps your doctor see the space behind the eye.
+Cataracts and other conditions make it difficult to see the back of the eye.
+The B-scan also helps in the diagnosis of tumors, retinal detachment, and other conditions.

-Some conditions that may be revealed by the B-scan include:
+Some conditions that might be revealed by the B-scan include: